cfjedimaster/raymondcamden2020/_posts/2021/07/12/2021-07-12-creating-an-additive-capture-shortcode-in-eleventy.md

 description: Creating a capture shortcode that appends insteads of replacing
 ---

+**Edit on August 19, 2021: I found an issue with my code where a shortcode for 'foo' on page 1 would be shared with the same name on other pages.
+I corrected it by using the current page scope.
+Fixes are inline.**

 Ok, so let me start off by saying that a) I'm not sure this is a good idea and b) it may already exist and I just don't know about it.
 This all came about from me doing some research on an [Eleventy tagged question](https://stackoverflow.com/questions/tagged/eleventy) on StackOverflow.
 If you aren't aware, Liquid has a tag built in called capture.
 It looks like so:

 ```html